-Michelle Siemietkowski (COL ’92, SCS '98) is the Director of Professional and Residential Ministry in the Office of Mission and Ministry at Georgetown.
+Michelle Siemietkowski (COL ’92, SCS '98) is the Director for Graduate and Undergraduate Student Formation in the Office of Mission and Ministry at Georgetown.
 She holds a Master's degree in Pastoral Studies from the Washington Theological Union, a Master's degree in Religious Studies from Georgetown University and a B.A. in English from Georgetown.
 She has experience in retreat ministry, hospital ministry and spiritual direction.
 She lives on 36th Street with her husband and their daughter.

 Marc Rugani is a doctoral student at The Catholic University of America.
 He holds an MTS degree from Notre Dame and is a proud alumnus of Georgetown University.
 Marc taught at Xavier High School and Fordham Preparatory High School in New York City.
 He also volunteered for two years at the Farm of the Child, an orphanage in Honduras, where he met his wife, Elizabeth.

 Luke O'Connell holds a B.A. from Catholic University and is a Doctoral Candidate in Liberal Studies at Georgetown.
-Luke currently teaches religion and Latin at St. John’s College High School in Washington, D.C.
 He has traveled extensively, including to Zambia, where he taught philosophy at St. Bonaventure's College and Formation Center, served at an AIDS hospice and tutored English at the City of Hope orphanage.
-Luke lives with his wife, Meghan, and their daughters, Clare and Faith.
+Luke lives with his wife, Meghan, and their daughters, Clare, Faith and Tessa.